 Legal Significance of Paternity

 While paternity identifies a man as the biological father of the child, it does not automatically assign the father legal rights with respect to the child.
-When a child is born out of wedlock, Georgia requires legitimation in order for a father to gain legal rights over the child.
+When a child is born out of wedlock, Georgia paternity law requires legitimation in order for a father to gain legal rights over the child.

 In general, pursuing legitimation allows for: